Baadier-Sydow/hpcos81-2019/README.md

-# My Awesome Book
+# UNISA HPCOS81 2019

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+My notes and study material for the prerequsitie research course for UNISA's honour's project.